-Audit procedures addressing the key audit matter

-Our audit procedures, carried out with the assistance of experts of the KPMG network, included:

-- understanding the process adopted to measure investments in subsidiaries and to identify any related indicators of impairment; - analysing the main assumptions used by the Directors to determine the investments in subsidiaries' recoverable amount.
-Our analyses included checking for any indicators of impairment and the assumptions underlying the valuation models and comparing the main assumptions to external information, where available; - assessing the appropriateness of the disclosures about investments in subsidiaries.
+Key audit matter Audit procedures addressing the key audit matter The separate financial statements at 31 December 2023 include investments in subsidiaries of €33,156 million, accounting for approximately 61% of total assets.
+Our audit procedures, carried out with the assistance of experts of the KPMG network, included: understanding the process adopted to measure investments in subsidiaries and to identify any At each reporting date, the Directors check whether there are indicators that these investments in related indicators of impairment; subsidiaries may be impaired by comparing their carrying amount to their estimated recoverable amount based on the investees' expected cash flows. analysing the main assumptions used by the Directors to determine the investments in subsidiaries' recoverable amount.
+Our analyses included checking for any indicators of impairment Considering the materiality of the financial statements caption and the high level of estimate required to measure their recoverable amount, we believe that the measurement of the carrying amount of investments in subsidiaries is a key audit matter. and the assumptions underlying the valuation models and comparing the main assumptions to external information, where available; assessing the appropriateness of the disclosures about investments in subsidiaries.